 Once the most common streaming protocol, Real-time Messaging Protocol (RTMP) has been largely deprecated as a delivery method to end-users.
 While the protocol can stream to Flash Player, most browsers have switched to HTML5 video players by default.
 That said, RTMP can still be used to transmit video for an encoder to an OVP, but it’s not ideal for ABR streaming.

 The preferred protocol for HTML5 video players is HTTP live streaming (HLS).
-This is crucial because the video player is ultimately what controls ABR streaming.
+This is crucial because the video player is ultimately what controls ABR live streaming.
 As far as codecs, HLS supports H.264 and recently added support for H.265 / HEVC.
 The protocol uses 10-second video segments by default, but some video players allow smaller segments to reduce latency.

 What Bitrate Should I Stream At?